euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 	buckets = list(storage_client.list_buckes())
 	print(buckets)
 ```
-- Credentials are used to i
+- Credentials are used to identify your application for quota and billing

 ## Organization